hongyusu/hongyusu.github.io/imt/_posts/2016-01-31-gpu-computation-on-amazon-ec2.md

 tags: [GPU, Amazon]
 ---

+Running a deep learning algorithm properly is not a big deal.
-This article is about running a deep learning algorithm _neural style_ on Amazone GPU instance.
+We discuss the setting that allows us to run a deep learning algorithm, in particular _neural stype_ on Amazon GPU instances.

 # Table of content
 * auto-gen TOC:
 {:toc}

 # Introduction